eswak/chrome-ogame-ui-extension/README.md

 A Google Chrome extension (converted from user-script) that enhances the OGame interface by adding elements and menu entries.

 Available in-game languages :
- - English
+ - :gb: English
- - French
+ - :fr: French
- - Spanish
+ - :es: Spanish

 This extension improves the user interface by adding several features :
  - New tab : nearby idles (+ notes)